chintan-shah-25/LongestIncreasingSubsequence-DP/README.md

 Reference: http://www.cs.berkeley.edu/~vazirani/algorithms/chap6.pdf

-Explanation is great.
+Visit the link if you want to learn more about Dynamic Programing, explanation is great.
 Please see the java file for my implementation.